Home Compare BEZ.L vs ZURN.SW

 Beazley vs Zurich Insurance Group: Which Stock Looks Stronger in 2026?

-Zurich Insurance holds the cleaner structural position, with the lead spread across profitability and growth.
+Zurich Insurance holds the cleaner structural position, with the lead spread across growth and profitability.
 Beazley does not offset that deficit through any equally strong structural edge elsewhere.
 The market setup is mixed, without a decisive signal in either direction.
 The market is not adding a decisive signal either way — the structural read carries the weight.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Both peer scores are relative to the STOXX 600 universe, making them directly comparable.

-The lead is spread across profitability and growth, rather than sitting in one isolated gap.
+The clearest separation starts in growth, but profitability adds another real layer to the result.
 The overall score gap is 29 points in favour of Zurich Insurance Group AG.

 Trajectory Similarity